 The Ness of Brodgar Field School provides intensive, on-site training in archaeological methods and techniques in conjunction with the Ness of Brodgar archaeology project.
 The excavation emphasizes a holistic approach to archaeological inquiry.
 In addition to daily instruction on excavation theory, technique and recovery, course lectures and fieldwork will emphasize a variety of topics including topographical and geophysical survey techniques, stratigraphy, ceramic typology, geomorphology, paleobotany, and the archaeology of the Orkney Islands.
 Visits to regional archaeological sites and museums give students a broad cultural and historical background in the archaeology of the region.

 $4,500 (Additional $200 matriculation fee for non-Willamette University Students)

 This includes tuition, lodging, local transportation and ferry fees, travel insurance, museum fees and field trips).
 International airfare, transportation to the Orkney Islands and board are NOT included.

-Willamette University students who are interested in participating in the field school are encouraged to apply to the Center for Ancient Studies and Archaeology Student Field School Grants that provide funding ($3,000) toward the cost of program fees and travel to and from the site.
+Willamette University students who are interested in participating in the field school are encouraged to apply to the Center for Ancient Studies and Archaeology Student Field School Grants that provide funding (up to $2,500) toward the cost of program fees and travel to and from the site.

 Applications are still being taken, but space is limited, and are located at the program's website.